Difference Between Aquaculture and Mariculture

 What is Mariculture?

-Mariculture is a subset of aquaculture that involves the growing of marine creatures in the open ocean for food and other goods.
+Mariculture is a subset of aquaculture that involves growing marine creatures in the open ocean for food and other goods.

-Mariculture aids in the creation of commercial food, the removal of toxicity from sewage water, and the development of compounds for industrial, medical, and food manufacturing businesses.
+Mariculture aids in creating commercial food, removing toxicity from sewage water, and developing compounds for industrial, medical, and food manufacturing businesses.

 Mariculture also includes the cultivation of plants such as seaweed.

-These sea plant and animal species are employed in a variety of sectors, including cosmetics and jewelry, where collagen derived from seaweed is used to manufacture face treatments.
+These sea plant and animal species are employed in a variety of sectors, including cosmetics and jewellery, where collagen derived from seaweed is used to manufacture face treatments.

-Pearls are extracted from mollusks and used to make fashion items.
+Pearls are extracted from molluscs and used to make fashion items.

 Sea ranching is a type of mariculture that is commonly employed throughout the business.
 Around 1974, sea ranching became popular in the sector.